Specific quantity

-In the natural sciences, including physiology and engineering, a specific quantity generally refers to an intensive quantity obtained by dividing an extensive quantity of interest by mass.
+In the natural sciences, including physiology and engineering, the qualifier specific or massic typically indicates an intensive quantity obtained by dividing an extensive quantity of interest by mass.

 For example, specific leaf area is leaf area divided by leaf mass.

-A named specific quantity is a generalization of the concept, in which the divisor quantity is not mass, the name of which is usually placed before "specific" in the term (e.g., thrust-specific fuel consumption).
+Derived SI units involve reciprocal kilogram (kg−1), e.g., square metre per kilogram (m2⋅kg−1); the expression "per unit mass" is also often used.

+In some fields, like acoustics, "specific" can mean division by a quantity other than mass.

 Named and unnamed specific quantities are given for the terms below.

+List

 Mass-specific quantities

 Per unit of mass (short form of mass-specific):